Up at the O2 for a Mother’s Day Climb

-Last Saturday I was due to be in London to climb Up at the O2 with a group of wonderful ladies.
-Unfortunately due to personal reasons I was not able to attend and had to pull out at the last minute.
+Last Saturday, I was due to be in London to climb Up at the O2 with a group of wonderful ladies.
+Unfortunately, due to personal reasons, I could not attend and had to pull out at the last minute.
 Not a decision I took lightly as this was something that I have wanted to do for a long time and was really looking forward to.
-Even though I couldn’t attend I wanted to still share the story of those who climbed to the top and made it safely back down the other side.
+Even though I couldn’t attend, I wanted to share still the story of those who climbed to the top and made it safely back down the other side.

-On the day there were to be 16 ladies in total making the climb (including me).
-This awesome group was made up of Charity representatives, Mums, bloggers and of course, the organisers.
-The event had been organised to celebrate Motherhood in all its guises and the charities which help to make parenting and motherhood easier.
+There were to be 16 ladies in total on the day doing the climb (including me).
+This awesome group was made up of Charity representatives, Mums, bloggers and, of course, the organisers.
+The event had been organised to celebrate Motherhood in all its guises and charities, which helped make parenting and motherhood easier.

 Meet the ladies